-We therefore have all of the ingredients necessary for Theorem \ref{TReduction}.
-Putting them together via the usual arguments, we can deduce that Theorem \ref{TReduction} holds.
-Hence to prove Theorem \ref{T1}, it suffices to preclude the existence of the solutions described in Theorem \ref{TReduction}.
-To this end, we will use versions of the Lin-Strauss Morawetz inequality
+With all the necessary tools in place, we can now apply the standard arguments in \cite{KillipVisan2013} to establish Theorem \ref{TReduction}.
+Therefore, to complete the proof of Theorem \ref{T1}, it is sufficient to rule out the existence of the solutions described in Theorem \ref{TReduction}.
+For this purpose, we will utilize versions of the Lin-Strauss Morawetz inequality:

-which will be used in Section \ref{S6} to preclude the existence of the almost periodic solutions in Theorem \ref{TReduction} when $s_c=\frac{1}{2}$.
-However, when $s_c>\frac{1}{2}$, we cannot use the estimate (\ref{E1242}) directly, as the solutions we consider only belong to $\dot H^{s_c}_D(\Omega)$ (and hence the right-hand side of (\ref{E1242}) need not be finite).
+which will be applied in Section \ref{S6} to exclude the existence of almost periodic solutions in Theorem \ref{TReduction} for the case $s_c = \frac{1}{2}$.
+However, when $s_c > \frac{1}{2}$, the estimate (\ref{E1242}) cannot be directly applied because the solutions considered only belong to $\dot H^{s_c}_D(\Omega)$, which means the right-hand side of (\ref{E1242}) might not be finite.

-For $s_c > 1/2$, one needs to suppress the low frequencies of solutions in order to access the estimate (\ref{E1242}).
-For 3D radial energy-critical NLS \cite{Bourgain1999}, Bourgain accomplished this by proving a space-localized version of (\ref{E1242}) (see also \cite{Grillakis2000,TaoVisanZhang2007}).
-In Section \ref{S6}, we adopt the this approach to preclude the existence of the almost periodic solutions in Theorem \ref{TReduction} when $1 < s_c < 3/2$.
-As one of the error terms resulting from space-localization requires control of the solution at the level of $\dot{H}_D^1$, a different approach is needed to handle the range $\frac{1}{2} < s_c < 1$.
-To this end, in Section \ref{S1/2-1}, we prove a version of (\ref{E1242}) localized to high frequencies.
-This will also be used to preclude the existence of the almost periodic solutions in Theorem \ref{TReduction} when $\frac{1}{2}<s_c<1$.
+For $s_c > \frac{1}{2}$, it is necessary to suppress the low-frequency components of the solutions to make use of the estimate (\ref{E1242}).
+In the context of the 3D radial energy-critical NLS, Bourgain \cite{Bourgain1999} achieved this by proving a space-localized version of (\ref{E1242}) (see also \cite{Grillakis2000,TaoVisanZhang2007}).
+In Section \ref{S6}, we adopt a similar approach to preclude the existence of almost periodic solutions in Theorem \ref{TReduction} for the range $1 < s_c < 3/2$.
+However, since one of the error terms arising from space localization requires controlling the solution at the $\dot{H}_D^1$ level, a different strategy is needed for the range $\frac{1}{2} < s_c < 1$.
+To address this, in Section \ref{S1/2-1}, we develop a version of (\ref{E1242}) localized to high frequencies.
+This high-frequency localized version will be employed to exclude the existence of almost periodic solutions in Theorem \ref{TReduction} when $\frac{1}{2} < s_c < 1$.

-The remainder of the paper is organized as follows:
+The structure of the paper is as follows:

-In Section \ref{S2}, we record some notation and the materials that is needed for the analysis: equivalence of Sobolev spaces and the product rule for the Dirichlet Laplacian; Littlewood-Paley theory and Bernstein inequalities; Strichartz estimates; local and stability theories for (\ref{NLS}); local smoothing; the convergence of functions of the Dirichlet Laplacian as the underlying domains converge; and the behavior of the linear propagator under domain convergence.
+In Section \ref{S2}, we introduce the necessary notation and foundational materials for the analysis.
+This includes the equivalence of Sobolev spaces and the product rule for the Dirichlet Laplacian; Littlewood-Paley theory and Bernstein inequalities; Strichartz estimates; local and stability theories for (\ref{NLS}); local smoothing; the convergence of functions related to the Dirichlet Laplacian as the underlying domains converge; and the behavior of the linear propagator in the context of domain convergence.